AryanDaksh/Credit-Card-Approval-Prediction/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.txt](LICENSE) file for details.